finnmerlett/bacteriophage-project/README.txt

  Filenames for the experimental plate reads have the following structure:
- "[antibiotic used (shorthand)] [date] [type of read].xlsx" Antibiotic shorthands used: Amp = Ampicillin, Strep = Streptomycin Types of read are as follows:
+ "[antibiotic used (shorthand)] [date] [type of read].xlsx" replace each set of square brackets with the appropriate information.
+ Antibiotic shorthands used: Amp = Ampicillin, Strep = Streptomycin Types of read are as follows:
    • single read: single OD reading per well per timepoint